-It’s a wrap.
-After 12 months of meticulous research, data collection, and writing, Global Citizen Solutions has just launched its Global Passport Index, a comprehensive tool that allows individuals to discover a passport’s true strength.
+Global Citizen Solutions has launched its second, revised 2023 Global Passport Index, providing a comprehensive tool that allows individuals to discover a passport’s true strength.
+Using the same meticulous research and data collection techniques as for our 2022 Global Passport Index, our revised edition offers a cutting-edge insight into the most powerful passports of today.
 And we couldn’t have done it without our data expert consultants, Roberto and Vlad, the pioneers behind the whole methodology.
 Aside from their shared interest in numbers and kilts, Roberto and Vlad bond over composite indicators—key mathematical aggregations used in this index to determine a passport’s power.
 We sat down with the masterminds to learn about the concept behind the Global Passport Index and how it fares compared to existing Passport Indexes globally.

-For some, seeing the United States ranked as the most powerful passport in the world can come as a surprise.
+For some, seeing Germany ranked as the most powerful passport in the world may come as a surprise.
 Can you explain how you came to this conclusion?

 What makes this Global Passport Index different from others?